rails/rails/guides/source/api_documentation_guidelines.md

 # +collection.size.zero?+.
 If the collection has not been loaded,
 # it is equivalent to +!collection.exists?+.
 If the collection has
 # not already been loaded and you are going to fetch the records
-# anyway it is better to check +collection.length.zero?+.
+# anyway, it is better to check +collection.length.zero?+.
 def empty?
   if loaded?
     size.zero?